-- Broad exposure to tropical agriculture and appropriate technologies - Broad exposure to agriculture systems practical for developing countries - Spray broad spectrum insecticides and herbicides - Networking with individuals and organizations working in developing countries - Learn about development, anthropological, and educational theory & approaches from a Christian perspective - Learn, study, and experiment while receiving instruction through both hands-on experiences and classroom learning - Learn management skills of physical resources and human resources - Experience community dynamics - Experience animal management and integration into farming systems - Receive spiritual nurture
+- Broad exposure to tropical agriculture and appropriate technologies - Broad exposure to agriculture systems practical for developing countries - Proper and safe use spraying a broad spectrum of insecticides and herbicides - Networking with individuals and organizations working in developing countries - Learning about development, anthropological, and educational theory & approaches from a Christian perspective - Learn, study, and experiment while receiving instruction through both hands-on experiences and classroom learning at the graduate school level - Learn management skills of physical resources and human resources - Experience community dynamics - Experience animal management and integration into farming systems - Receive spiritual nurture

 Exposure to tropical agriculture and community development comes from the experiential learning model at ECHO.
-Living and working on ECHO's Global Research and Demonstration Farm enhances the coursework taught by ECHO and Dallas International University Staff.
+Living and working on ECHO's Global Research and Demonstration Farm enhances the coursework taught by ECHO and Dallas International University staff.

 Each intern is given responsibility for an area of ECHO's Global Farm.
 In this Area of Responsibility (AoR), they have the opportunity to integrate their faith while integrating ideas and technologies pertaining to agricultural development.
 In addition, interns are responsible for caring for the animals on the farm and assisting with ECHO's seed bank and propagation nursery.
-Responsibilities for these activities are shared collectively and with an "AoR Buddy."
+Responsibilities for these activities are shared collectively with a fellow intern or "AoR Buddy."